asos-mattnangle/asos-standards/CONTRIBUTING.md

 ### Feature toggles

-The preferred approach for new features is to wrap them on a feature toggle instead of making the changes directly.
+The preferred approach for new features is to wrap them in a feature toggle instead of making the changes directly.
 This is evaluated on a case by case basis, we probably would have talked about this in our initial discussion.

-For more details on how feature toggles work and how to use them please refer to [this document](docs/feature-toggles.md).
+For more details on how feature toggles work and how to use them, please refer to [this document](docs/feature-toggles.md).

 ### Unit tests